 (303) 261-8214 x108

 Dani is originally from Milwaukee and recently graduated from Butler University in Indianapolis, where she received her BA in English and Gender Studies.
 She developed her love of Jewish Summer Camp during her seven summers as a camper in Wisconsin, where her favorite years were spent participating in a specialty “outdoor adventure” unit.
 Years later, when she stumbled across Ramah in the Rockies’ website, Dani was thrilled to have discovered a camp devoted entirely to the outdoor adventure activities that encouraged her to grow as a camper.
 After serving as a Rosh Edah (Unit Head) in 2016, she fell in love with this vibrant Jewish community in the mountains!
-As Ramah in the Rockies’ first Communications Fellow, she is excited to take a role that challenges her to learn something new every day.
+As Ramah in the Rockies’ first Communications Fellow, she is excited to take on a role that challenges her to learn something new every day.
 Dani recently moved to Denver and spends her free time hiking with her rescue dog, Murphy.

 Director of Camper Care